What is long term matchmaking?

 In general, the matchmaking sessions are restricted to several hours per day, scheduled by the organizer depending on the rest of the agenda, and they are spread through a couple of days, through the duration of the event.

 The discussion around how to organize the matchmaking sessions became more complex since events started to turn to virtual events, and this led to the organizers' request of adding the possibility of long term matchmaking.

-Long term matchmaking is a matchmaking format which allows virtual meetings anytime throughout an established time frame.
-Meetings can be managed by the participants at any time, over a time frame of maximum one month.
+Long term matchmaking is a matchmaking format that allows virtual meetings anytime throughout an established time frame.
+Meetings can be managed by the participants at any time, over a time frame of up to one month.